mohamedelazzouzi1997/portfolio/src/lib/md/digitalepole.md

-- I created web applications using Laravel and Angular within an Agile framework, while utilizing Git and Jira for efficient project management.
+- I've crafted web applications using Laravel and Angular within an Agile framework.
+These applications are designed to generate service tickets, which are then sold to partner companies.
+The entire development process is facilitated by Git,Docker and Jira for effective project management.
 - During this period, I also constructed a personal web application for movies using Angular, as a practice project to further enhance my skills.
-- I created our company website using WordPress,
+- I recreated our company website using WordPress,

   <br/>